brown-band/website/pages/index.md

 ## So how do I sign up?

 Just come to our rehearsals on every Tuesday at 6pm at [Fulton](/fulton/), which is on the corner of Hope and Benevolent Streets (just behind the Orwig Music building).
 We’ll give you a tour of our facilities and a taste of the music you’ll be soon playing.
 Feel free to email the [Recording Secretary](/leadership/#recording-secretary) to get on our mailing list.
 Or, if you have any questions, email anyone on [Band Board](/leadership/#band-board).
 Lastly, check the [schedule](/schedule/) to see our upcoming games.
 We look forward to welcoming you to the Brown Band!

+## Giving to the Band

+We are always raising money for instruments, supplies, and regular operating costs.
+For more information, visit our [giving page](giving).
+If you feel inclined, we would greatly appreciate support to the band of, as we are a "size doesn't matter band", any amount!
+[Click here for the donation page](https://go.brown.edu/BrownBandGifts).